The Danger Of Food Additives And How They Affect Your Body

 Making Informed Choices: Strategies for Safer Eating

-- Choose Whole Foods: Opting for fresh, whole foods is the best way to minimize exposure to additives.
-Fruits, vegetables, whole grains, and lean proteins are naturally additives-free and offer numerous health benefits.
-Incorporating more whole foods into your diet reduces reliance on processed options laden with additives.
+2. Choose Whole Foods: Opting for fresh, whole foods is the best way to minimize exposure to additives.
+Fruits, vegetables, whole grains, and lean proteins are naturally additive-free and offer numerous health benefits.
+Incorporating more whole foods into your diet reduces your reliance on processed options that are often laden with additives.

-- Seek Organic and Natural Alternatives: Choosing organic or natural alternatives can reduce exposure to synthetic additives.
-Organic certification prohibits using certain synthetic additives and pesticides, offering a safer option for consumers concerned about chemical exposure.
+3. Seek Organic and Natural Alternatives: Choosing organic or natural alternatives can reduce exposure to synthetic additives.
+Organic certification prohibits the use of certain synthetic additives and pesticides, offering a safer option for consumers concerned about chemical exposure.
 Look for products bearing the USDA Organic or similar certifications.

 The Danger Of Food Additives

 If you are uncertain whether a product has an additive, check the label.
-Some listed ingredients may contain additives without being mentioned on the label.
+Some listed ingredients may contain additives that are not mentioned on the label.

-Research about the danger of food additives was published in the medical journal The Lancet in 2007 and revealed what anyone with a modicum of brain activity should have known already.
-There was a clear link between food and drink additives and hyperactive behavior in children.
+Research on the dangers of food additives was published in the medical journal The Lancet in 2007 and revealed what anyone with a modicum of common sense should have known already.
+A clear link was found between food and drink additives and hyperactive behavior in children.

 Scientists from the University of Southampton researched nearly 300 three-year-old and eight-year-old children, none of whom suffered from hyperactivity disorder.
-They drank a mixture of additives that reflected a British child’s average daily additive intake, and afterward, they were observed to become “boisterous and lose concentration.”
+They drank a mixture of additives that reflected the average daily intake of additives for a British child, and afterward, they were observed to become “boisterous and lose concentration.”

 They could not play with one toy or complete one task and exhibited “impulsive behavior.”
 The eight-year-olds were not able to complete a 15-minute computer exercise.

-Look at these findings in their entirety: the observed effects after drinking these chemical cocktails included hyperactive and compulsive behavior, making the children become boisterous and lose concentration, and unable to play with one toy or complete one task.
+Look at these findings in their entirety: the observed effects after drinking these chemical cocktails included hyperactive and compulsive behavior, causing the children to become boisterous, lose concentration, and struggle to play with one toy or complete a single task.

 What Are The Symptoms Of Attention Deficit Disorder?

-- Are you “on the go” or act as if you are “driven by a motor.”
+• Are you “on the go” or acting as if you are “driven by a motor”

 At least the overwhelming majority of child behavior problems are caused by their brain and body computer systems being scrambled by the chemical and electrical war that has been declared on the children and young people in the world.